Intracluster light as a dark matter tracer: how their spatial and kinematic relationship is shaped by satellite demographics: Model predictions

 The behaviour of the stripped fractions is less straightforward than that of the energy and angular momentum ratios.
 Stripping efficiency increases as satellites lose orbital energy, but the material in low-mass systems is also more weakly bound resulting in an increase in stripping efficiency.
 Additionally, for the most equal-mass mergers, the satellite merges rapidly with the central galaxy, so a substantial proportion of the stripped stellar material merges into the central object rather than the ICL component.

 These competing effects are reflected in the trends, particularly for $r>100$ kpc.
-The efficiency decreases with increasing mass ratio down to approximately 1:100, where dynamical friction is weakest, and then rises again at lower masses owing to the much lower binding energies of the smallest satellites.
+Starting from equal-mass mergers and moving towards more disparate mass ratios, the stripping efficiency first decreases as dynamical friction becomes less significant, reaching a minimum at approximately 1:10.
+At still more disparate mass ratios, the efficiency rises again as the lower binding energies of smaller satellites make them easier to strip.

 For major mergers, essentially all stellar and DM material is stripped from the satellite.
 However, only a small fraction of the stellar mass reaches the ICL, whereas the majority of the DM (around 90 per cent) is deposited beyond 100~kpc.